<img src="https://events.xg4ken.com/pixel/v2?tid=KT-N2BAB-3ED&amp;noscript=1" width="1" height="1" style="display:none">

 Of course, as previously mentioned, life-changing events can be positive.
 If you’ve just gotten a new job with a significantly higher salary, you can see what budget categories you’d like to increase.
 If you’re getting married, you can talk with your partner about making a budget and using your combined incomes to pay for your common expenses, like your house payment and utilities.

-Create your new budget today.Get the Worksheet
+Create your new budget with our free budgeting worksheet.

 Review Your Goals